The Muwashah and the so-called Andalusian style

 The muwashah is called Andalusian in Syria, since the middle of the XIX century because this poetic form is native of Al Andalus, a nostalgia of the golden age of the Arab conquest and its cultural influence, and perhaps also to asserting itself in opposition to the Ottoman invader.
 By extension, some musicians name the different parts from a Wasla, including the Samai, Andalusian music …

-How do you dance the muwashah?
+How can you dance the muwashah?

 A muwashah performed by Leila Mourad and “danced’ in group